Wardens

 Janet has served as the clerk for the vestry for the past year.
 During this time, she has had the opportunity to see what exactly the vestry does for our church community.
 As a person born and raised in the catholic church, the vestry, and even some Episcopalian practices are new/different/welcomed.
 Janet and her family started attending an Episcopal church about seven years ago.
 Initially, stating, “We are Catholic, but we attend an Episcopal church" seemed accurate but has moved to, "Why yes, we are Episcopalian!"

-Janet is married to Joe, and they have two sons, Jonathan (15) and Jacob (13).
+Janet is married to Joe, and they have two sons.
 She attended The Ohio State University College of Nursing and works as a registered nurse.
 When not working or driving kids around, Janet enjoys reading, kombucha brewing, and all outdoor activities, especially mountain biking.

 sandra moore